 This course focuses on effective instructional techniques and strategies to use in teaching students with mild disabilities.
 Includes strategies for academic studies as well as social and behavioral skills.
 Requires clinical observations and practicum experiences.
-Same as SPE 465.

 SPE 571.
-Characteristics & Needs of Exceptional Children (Comprehensive).
+Characteristics & Needs of Exceptional Children II (Comprehensive).
 3 hours, Sp.